×

 If you give a refund for a faulty vehicle, it must be for the full purchase price — you can’t use depreciation as a reason to pay less.

-If the customer traded in their old vehicle as part of the sale, you can offer the traded-in vehicle back to the customer, but only if it’s in the same condition — and hasn’t yet been sold to someone else.
-Otherwise the customer can claim the original value of their trade-in and any cash they paid.
+If the customer traded in their old vehicle as part of the sale, you could offer the traded-in vehicle back to the customer, but only if it’s in the same condition — and hasn’t yet been sold to someone else.
+Otherwise, the customer can claim the original value of their trade-in and any cash they paid.